What layers are

 - A layer is a group of components on entities in the game world.

-- A layer comprises the worker instances that have authority over one of those groups.
+- A layer comprises the server-worker instances that have authority over one of those groups of components.

-Then, for each layer, you can decide separately how to load-balance the worker instances responsible for simulating the layer.
+Then, for each layer, you can decide separately how to load-balance the server-worker instances responsible for simulating the layer.

-For example: for a layer involving the physics in the world, you might need quite a few worker instances to handle the work of that layer; but for a layer that involves managing a chat system, you might only need one worker instance for the whole world.
+For example, for a layer simulating the physics in the world, you might need quite a few server-worker instances to handle the work of that layer, but for a layer that involves managing a chat system, you might only need one server-worker instance for the whole world.

-Clients aren’t part of layers, and neither are the components they have authority over.
-If you want a client to have authority over a component, you leave that component out of layers, and specify that it’s assigned to that specific client instance instead.
+Client-worker instancess aren’t part of layers, and neither are the components they have write access to.
+If you want a client-worker instance to have write access to a component, you don’t specify a layer for that component, and instead specify that it’s assigned to a specific client-worker instance.

 How to use layers